Vic Mills – Company Director, Writer, Actor, Director

 Neil Maidman – Company Director, Dramaturg, Director, Technical Director

 Neil Maidman has more than thirty years of experience as director, actor and producer of theatre.
 He is, at present, Co-Artistic Director of Liverpool International Theatre Festival, where his responsibilities include the selection of companies from around the world to appear at the bi-annual festival in Canada; developing cultural and theatrical links with companies from Africa, the Indian sub-continent, South America, Europe, Canada and the USA, hosting and liaising with key personnel in both Canada and internationally.
 Neil is Director and Producer of Gurnwah Productions, based in Merthyr, which produces new work for performance in Wales and beyond, recently taking two productions to the West End.
-Neil is currently Chair of Blackwood Little Theatre, Wales’ most successful amateur theatre company, directing, producing and acting in work which has won Welsh, British and international awards on numerous occasions.
+Neil was the Chair of Blackwood Little Theatre (2004-2022), Wales’ most successful amateur theatre company, directing, producing and acting in work which has won Welsh, British and international awards on numerous occasions.

 Neil brings to Contemporancient Theatre great skill and experience in all aspects of theatre work, perhaps especially in his love for and expertise in producing and directing new work.
 He is skilled in the technical aspects of theatre – in lighting, sound and dramaturgy.
 As a businessman who runs a Health and Safety Consultancy, Neil brings a business acumen which is very important to us.
 Neil lives in Aberdare with his wife, Peta, a multi-award winning actor, and his huge, mild mannered dog, Alfie.